 Leave password field empty to keep your existing password!

-Farheen Ali is an Indian author and a 1st year History student at the University of Patna, India.
-Being a 'Fauji brat', she grew up in different cities across India and changed schools six times until she reached 12th grade.
+Farheen Ali is an Indian author and a 2nd year History student at Patna University, India.
+She grew up in different cities across India and changed schools six times until she reached 12th grade.
 Her maiden book 'Born & Raised On A Go' got published in 2020.
 If not writing, she can be found watching movies, reading, painting or simply gossiping and considers herself a decent photographer.
 She plans to explore more in-depth about the world of writing soon.